WESAMAAM/sql/README.md

 * **Gibraltar (Europe)** reached a vaccination percentage of **208.76%**, while **Seychelles (Africa)** reached **128.98%**, and **Israel (Asia)** reached **121.28%**.
 * *Analytical Note: Percentages exceeding 100% in the dataset indicate the administration of multiple doses (e.g., two-dose regimens or boosters) relative to the total population size.*

+## 💡 Key Learnings & Challenges
+* **Database Engine Adaptability (PostgreSQL vs. SQL Server):** Coming from a PostgreSQL background, this project served as a practical transition into Microsoft SQL Server (T-SQL).
+Adapting to syntax nuances—such as substituting `LIMIT` with `TOP`, and handling data conversions via explicit `CAST()` rather than the Postgres `::` shorthand—highlighted the architectural differences between engines and reinforced my ability to quickly adapt to new RDBMS environments.
+* **Context is King:** The most valuable lesson was that SQL syntax mastery is secondary to data comprehension.
+Realizing that the data was cumulative and pivoting from `SUM()` to `MAX()` saved the integrity of the entire analysis.
+It proved that a good data analyst doesn't just write queries; they interrogate the logic behind the data.

+* ## 🛠️ Tools & Technologies Used
+* **Cloud Infrastructure:** AWS RDS (Amazon Relational Database Service)
+* **Database Engine:** Microsoft SQL Server
+* **Development Environment:** SQL Server Management Studio (SSMS)
+* **Query Language:** T-SQL